-Picking elderflowers is such a pleasure for me and I am lucky that our neighbour is a farmer.
+Picking elderflowers is such a pleasure for me and I am lucky that our neighbor is a farmer.
 He has vast plots of land where he raises cattle and also cultivates different kinds of grain.
-Of course around the fields there are bushes full of elderflowers that noone takes care of.
+Of course around the fields, there are bushes full of elderflowers that no one takes care of.
 So it is my role to make sure that nothing is wasted.
-And of course he is happy that I’m there.
+And of course, he is happy that I’m there.

 The main difference is the smell.
-When it comes to elderflowers I strongly recomend using dry herbs as they smell like honey, summer and flowers.
+When it comes to elderflowers I strongly recommend using dry herbs as they smell like honey, summer, and flowers.
 While the smell of infused oil from fresh flowers is not as intensive and sweet.

 As a menstrum -base oil I used almond oil because it creates luxurious, healing mixtures with elderflowers.
 However feel free to use any vegetable oil.
 The most common is olive oil, but you can also use coconut oil, grape seed oil or sunflower oil.

 15 blossoms of dry or fresh of elderflowers

 450 ml of almond oil

 Once you collect the elderflowers and have the oil ready, you just fill the jar with flowers and cover them with the oil of your choice.
 Place the mixture in a warm place for two weeks ( heat is the main factor helping to infuse the oil but not on direct sunlight).
 This is the old school infusion, which I prefer.
 However if you are in a hurry you can use the double boiler method, which is described here